bytehaufen/DSDS-Presentation/slides/main.md

   Was sind Tests?
 </h1>

 * > _&#8222;Software testing is the process of evaluating and verifying that a software product or application does what it’s supposed to do.
-The benefits of good testing include preventing bugs and improving performance.&#8220;_ - \[[ibm.com](https://www.ibm.com/topics/software-testing)\]
+The benefits of good testing include preventing bugs and improving performance.&#8220;_ <br><span class="source">Quelle: [https://www.ibm.com/topics/software-testing](https://www.ibm.com/topics/software-testing)</span>

 <!-- - Evaluierung und Verifizierung von Software -->